estruyf/blog-content/content/posts/2026-06-16-ai-didnt-take-the-joy-out-of-coding-i-gave-it-away.md

 ## Months of evenings

 I built Front Matter CMS from nothing.
 Just an idea, and then a lot of evenings and weekends turning it into something real.
 Demo Time went the exact same way.
-If I think about how many hours went into both of those tools, and then think about how an AI workspace agent would have saved me weeks, maybe months, of that work, the honest follow-up question is uncomfortable:
+If I think about how many hours went into both of those tools, and then think about how an AI workspace agent would have saved me weeks, maybe months, of that work, and then I asked myself the following question:

-Would they even exist?
+> Would they even exist?

-Those months weren't just a cost.
-They were the thing that proved the idea was worth doing.
-The slowness was a filter.
+Those months weren't wasted.
+Spending that long on something was how I knew I actually believed in it.
+If I wasn't willing to give up a year of evenings, it probably wasn't worth building.
 You don't spend a year of free evenings on something you don't believe in.
 AI removes that slowness, which means it also removes the filter.
 I'm not sure yet what that does to which ideas actually get built.

 Coding was always a fun hobby for me.
 The challenges or puzzles were the point.
 Nobody asked me to do it, I just wanted to build cool things and improve my workflow.